Subscribe to My Newsletter

 Nick Murray's 20 Investment Epiphanies

 My investment philosophy is based upon the teachings of Nick Murray and Warren Buffet.
-Below are some of Nick's best thoughts on the subject.

 Nick Murray is the Advisor to Advisors and prolific author.
 With 50+ years of experience in the investment markets he is an expert in the art and science of helping individual investors work toward reaching their investment goals.
 He is the recipient of the 2007 Malcolm S. Forbes Public Awareness Award for Excellence in Advancing Financial Understanding.